 - Not caused by poor hygiene

-- The penis develops fully during puberty
+- The penis develops and matures

 - Skin and tissue become more defined